gurucomkz/evcp/README.md

 This project has never been used in production because was abandonned due to lack of time and people to support the development.
 Also lots of vendors came up with their own control panels which made further development meaningless.

+## Package incomplete!

+This repo lacks of files needed to properly display dashboard.
+It was based on xslt templates and those are missing here to avoid breaking copyright.

+## Todo

+* rework gui into angular/REST
+* migrate from xml to json
+* start using make
+* get rid of libpthread
+* inspect user accounts/sessions security

 ## Dependencies

 These must be present before you build.